brandon-m-wang/cs198-75/src/ios-hw/hw2.md

   - type: ps
     paragraph: In this course we will not be directly working with storyboards and will be working with SwiftUI instead.
-If you ever want to use storyboards you can change the “interface” setting to “storyboard” when creating a new project.
+If you ever want to use storyboards you can change the `interface` setting to `storyboard` when creating a new project.
   - type: ibs
     imageblock: /assets/images/screen-shot-2022-01-13-at-8.43.23-pm.png